java-json-tools/json-schema-validator/README.markdown

 This allows pure server side JSON schema validation if this is what you are looking for./<p>

-<p>The draft serving as a reference is, at the moment, draft version 3.</p>

 <p>The current version (0.5.x) has the following features:</p>

 * full draft v3 validation (except for the <tt>color</tt> and <tt>style</tt>